dbeley/awesome-starred/README.md

 - [pipenv](https://github.com/pypa/pipenv) - Python Development Workflow for Humans.
 - [mimesis](https://github.com/lk-geimfari/mimesis) - Mimesis is a high-performance fake data generator for Python, which provides data for a variety of purposes in a variety of languages.
 - [awesomo](https://github.com/lk-geimfari/awesomo) - A list of cool open source projects written in C, C++, Clojure, Lisp, Elixir, Erlang, Elm, Golang, Haskell, JavaScript, Lua, OCaml, Python, R, Ruby, Rust, Scala, etc.
-- [Theano](https://github.com/Theano/Theano) - Theano is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
-It can use GPUs and perform efficient symbolic differentiation.
 - [word_cloud](https://github.com/amueller/word_cloud) - A little word cloud generator in Python
 - [sonnet](https://github.com/deepmind/sonnet) - TensorFlow-based neural network library
 - [numpy](https://github.com/numpy/numpy) - The fundamental package for scientific computing with Python.